Roy Zimmerman (American football)

-Henry LeRoy Zimmerman Jr. (February 20, 1918 – August 22, 1997) was an American football player who played wingback and quarterback in the National Football League (NFL) from 1940 to 1948.
+Henry LeRoy Zimmerman Jr. (February 20, 1918 – August 22, 1997) was an American professional football player who played wingback and quarterback in the National Football League (NFL) from 1940 to 1948.
 Afterwards, he played professional fast-pitch softball for 26 years, during which he revolutionized pitching.

 Early life

-Zimmerman was born in Tonganoxie, Kansas to Henry Leroy Zimmerman Sr. and Ivol Gertrude Hawkins and played high school football at Monrovia Arcadia Duarte High School (Now Monrovia High School) in Monrovia, California, where he was a quarterback.
+Zimmerman was born in Tonganoxie, Kansas to Henry Zimmerman Sr. and Ivol Gertrude Hawkins and played high school football at Monrovia Arcadia Duarte High School in Monrovia, California, where he was a quarterback.
 He then went on to play college football at San José State University.
-While playing for the San José State Spartans in 1939, the team went 13–0.
+While playing for the San Jose State Spartans in 1939, the team went 13–0.

 NFL career

-Zimmerman was drafted in the seventh round of the 1940 NFL Draft by the Washington Redskins.
+Zimmerman was selected in the seventh round of the 1940 NFL draft by the Washington Redskins.
 Zimmerman was the first San Jose State player ever to be drafted by the NFL.
 He played for the Redskins from 1940 to 1942.
 Then in 1943, Zimmerman played for the Steagles, a team that was a combination of the Philadelphia Eagles and Pittsburgh Steelers (the teams were forced to merge because both had lost many players to military service due to World War II).
 He continued playing for the Eagles until 1946, and then played for the Detroit Lions, before finishing his career with the Boston Yanks.

-Zimmerman was named to the Pro Bowl in 1942 and named All-Pro twice.
+Zimmerman was named to the Pro Bowl in 1942 and named All-Pro in 1944.
 He also led the league in interceptions in 1945 with seven.

 Softball career

 Zimmerman pitched softball during his last three years at San Jose State.
 For 26 years after his NFL career, he played professional fast-pitch softball and led his teams, the Fresno Hoak Packers and the Long Beach Nitehawks, to nine world titles.
-"He developed the riseball and the dropball, which are now predominant pitches in any pitcher's arsenal."
+He developed the riseball and the dropball, which are now predominant pitches in any pitcher's arsenal.
 He pitched two perfect games and six no-hitters in World Championship play, striking out all 21 batters during one of his perfect games.
 He was inducted into the International Softball Congress Hall of Fame in 1970 and the award for the outstanding pitcher in the ISC World Tournament is named in his honor.
 He was also inducted into the Long Beach Softball Hall of Fame.